Thermal color change hair is made from polypropylene fiber that changes color in reaction to changes in temperature.

 Color: Baby Pink/White.

-For Baby Pink/White the "warm" color is white and the "cool" color is pink.
-If it's stuck on white, expose to something cold (like ice) to change it.
-If it's stuck on pink, apply heat to change it.
+For Baby Pink/White, the "warm" color is White and the "cool" color is Baby Pink.
+If it's stuck on White, expose to something cold (like ice) to change it.
+If it's stuck on Baby Pink, apply heat to change it.

-In the last three product pictures, @ameathyst_e is wearing thermal color change hair in Baby Pink/White, Lilac/Pale Blue, and Light Plum/Candyfloss, Anytime Collection kk jumbo braid in Lavender and White, and I Kick Shins kk jumbo braid in Orchid.
+In the last three product pictures, @ameathyst_e is wearing thermal color change hair in Baby Pink/White, Pastel Lilac/Icy Blue, and Light Plum/Candyfloss, Anytime Collection kk jumbo braid in Lavender and White, and I Kick Shins kk jumbo braid in Orchid.